-FURTHER THAT Council direct staff to continue processing active rezoning applications and enquiries in the Broadway Plan area, which meet the conditions set out in the Policy on Consideration of Rezoning Applications and Heritage Revitalization Agreements during Broadway Planning Process.
+FURTHER THAT Council direct staff to continue processing active rezoning applications in the Broadway Plan area, which meet the conditions set out in the Policy on Consideration of Rezoning Applications and Heritage Revitalization Agreements during Broadway Planning Process, provided that, a complete rezoning application must have been submitted prior to Council's consideration of the Broadway Plan.

-- F. THAT, subject to Council approval of the Broadway Plan, Council instruct the Director of Legal Services to bring forward for enactment the necessary amendments to the Zoning and Development Fee By-law to include fees for certain areas of the Broadway Plan, generally as set out in Appendix F, to be effective as soon as is practicable. - G. THAT, subject to Council approval of the Broadway Plan, Council repeal the Kitsilano Neighbourhood Plan (1977); Fairview Slopes Policy Plan (1977); Central Area Plan: Goals and Land Use Policy C-3A - Central Broadway (1991); Arbutus Neighbourhood Policy Plan (1992); Broadway-Arbutus Policies (2004); Burrard Slopes I-C Districts Interim Rezoning Policies and Guidelines (2007); Mount Pleasant Community Plan (2010); Mount Pleasant Community Plan Implementation Plan (2013);
+- F. THAT, subject to Council approval of the Broadway Plan, Council instruct the Director of Legal Services to bring forward for enactment the necessary amendments to the Zoning and Development Fee By-law to include fees for certain areas of the Broadway Plan, generally as set out in Appendix F, to be effective as soon as is practicable. - G. THAT, subject to Council approval of the Broadway Plan, Council repeal the Kitsilano Neighbourhood Plan (1977); Fairview Slopes Policy Plan (1977); Central Area Plan: Goals and Land Use Policy C-3A Central Broadway (1991); Arbutus Neighbourhood Policy Plan (1992); Broadway-Arbutus Policies (2004); Burrard Slopes I-C Districts Interim Rezoning Policies and Guidelines (2007); Mount Pleasant Community Plan (2010); Mount Pleasant Community Plan Implementation Plan (2013);

-FURTHER THAT Council direct staff to continue processing active rezoning applications and enquiries in the Broadway Plan area, which meet the conditions set out in the policies listed above.
+FURTHER THAT Council direct staff to continue processing active rezoning applications in the Broadway Plan area, which meet the conditions set out in the policies listed above, provided that, a complete rezoning application must have been submitted prior to Council's consideration of the Broadway Plan.